wjzhengsh/blockchain/howto/remote_peer_aws.md

   - You can start a new channel for the  peer.
 As the channel initiator, you can automatically include your organization during [channel creation](/docs/services/blockchain/howto/create_channel.html#ibp-create-channel-creating-a-channel).

-  - Another member of the blockchain network can also add your organization to an existing channel using a [channel update](/docs/services/blockchain/howto/create_channel.html#ibp-create-channel-updating-a-channel).
+  - Another member of the blockchain network can also add your organization to an existing channel by using a [channel update](/docs/services/blockchain/howto/create_channel.html#ibp-create-channel-updating-a-channel).

   - After your organization is added to a channel, you need to add your peer's signing certificate to the channel.
 The  peer uploads its signing cert during installation, so that you need to only synchronize the certificate to the channel.
 On the "Channels" screen of the Network Monitor, locate the channel that your organization joined and select **Sync Certificate** from the drop-down list under the **Action** header.
 This action synchronizes the certificates across all the peers on the channel.